AndersonMourato/AndersonMourato/README.md

 ### 💭 About me:

-Graduated in Systems Analysis and Development and with technical training from the institution Fuctura Tecnologia in full stack development.
-I have experience in prototyping, testing, systems improvement with proficiency in problem solving and programming logic.

-I seek to join an organization that offers stability, where my passion for technology can bring significant improvements, adding value to the team and contributing to progress.
+I awakened my passion for technology when I was 24 years old.
+Since then, I have tirelessly sought knowledge and improvement.
+Graduated in Technology in Systems Analysis and Development (ADS), I complemented my training with technical courses, seeking to improve my skills.
+Motivated and proactive, look for opportunities to demonstrate my capabilities and contribute to the growth of partner companies.

-Conhecimentos sólidos em HTML, CSS, JavaScript, TypeScript, Angular, React, Node.js, PHP, Java, C.
+Solid knowledge of HTML, CSS, JavaScript, TypeScript, Angular, React, Node.js, PHP, Java, C.
-Banco de dados: MySQL, SQL Server, Postgres, MongoDB.
+Database: MySQL, SQL Server, Postgres, MongoDB.
-Controle de Versão (GIT).
+Version control (GIT).

 ## 👨🏽‍💻 GitHub Statistics